-School counseling degrees are always Master’s level.
+School counseling degrees are always the Master’s level.
 Upon completion of your coursework and internship experience(s), you will either have an M.A. or M.Ed. in school counseling.
 Which one you get depends on which program you choose.

 Licensure for teachers vs non-teachers

 You do not have to have a Bachelor’s in Education to be a school counselor (in most states).
 But if you hold a current teaching license, you can tack on endorsements in school counseling at the different levels.

 For those without teaching licenses. you can apply for a professional services license (or some variation of that) which is the same thing school psychologists, school social workers, speech-language pathologists, etc. hold.

 Again, the program you choose will determine which levels you are certified to counsel at.
 Most states have a K-8 and 6-12 (give or take a grade) designation.
 Some programs will lead to being dual-certified (i.e., K-12), others will allow you to choose one or the other.